-Newborn seizures are caused by abnormal electrical discharges in the brain.
-These discharges are due to problems with the brain’s chemistry or nerve damage, in many cases, stemming from birth injuries.
+Seizures are usually a symptom of a brain injury and are triggered by sudden, abnormal electrical discharges.
+For neonatal seizures, the most common causes of seizures stem from birth injuries.
 A birth injury is any sort of harm to a baby that occurs during or near the time of birth.
-It is important for parents to know that birth injuries can often be prevented.
-Moreover, a medical professional’s failure to prevent a birth injury may be grounds for a medical malpractice lawsuit.
+Birth injuries can often be prevented, and a medical professional’s failure to prevent a birth injury may be grounds for a medical malpractice lawsuit.

-- The most common cause of neonatal seizures is hypoxic ischemic encephalopathy (HIE) (1), which is a brain injury caused by a lack of oxygenated blood flow to the baby’s brain.
-HIE is often caused by an injury to the baby that takes place during or close to the time of labor and delivery.
-In addition to neonatal seizures, HIE can cause permanent brain damage and lifelong conditions such as cerebral palsy, developmental delays, and learning disabilities (2).
+The most common cause of neonatal seizures is hypoxic ischemic encephalopathy (HIE), which is a brain injury caused by a lack of oxygenated blood flow to the baby’s brain.
+HIE often occurs during or close to the time of labor and delivery.
+HIE can also cause permanent brain damage and lifelong conditions such as cerebral palsy, developmental delays, and learning disabilities .

-- Ischemic stroke is the second most common cause of neonatal seizure (1).
+Ischemic stroke is the second most common cause of neonatal seizure.
 An ischemic stroke is one caused by a clot in a blood vessel.
-Perinatal strokes (strokes around the time of birth) are often associated with HIE, traumatic birth, and other birth injuries (3).
+Perinatal strokes, or strokes that occur around the time of birth, are often associated with HIE, birth trauma, and/or other birth injuries.

-- The third most prevalent cause of neonatal seizure is intracranial hemorrhages, or bleeding within the brain (1).
-These may include intracerebral hemorrhages and subarachnoid hemorrhages, among others.
-Brain bleeds can be caused by both HIE and traumatic birth injuries, i.e. when there is excessive force or pressure applied to a baby’s head during the process of labor and delivery (4).
+The third most prevalent cause of neonatal seizure is intracranial hemorrhages, or bleeding in the brain. .
+Brain bleeds put pressure on the nerve cells in a baby’s brain and can cause damage to those cells.
+Severe damage can lead to permanent brain injury.
+Seizures are a potential sign of that damage.
+Both HIE and traumatic birth injuries (such as when there is excessive force or pressure applied to a baby’s head during labor and delivery) can cause brain bleeds.

-- Infections such as sepsis and meningitis can also cause neonatal seizures (1).
-Maternal infections can be transmitted to the baby at birth, causing the baby to become infected.
-This is why it is especially important for doctors to do all they can to treat maternal infections and minimize the risk of transmission (5).
-If a baby has suspected seizures, they should be promptly evaluated for infection (1).
+Infections such as sepsis and meningitis can also cause neonatal seizures.
+Maternal infections can be transmitted to the baby at birth, which is why it is especially important for doctors to do all they can to treat maternal infections and minimize the risk of transmission.
+If a baby has suspected seizures, they should be promptly evaluated for infection .

-- Hypoglycemia (low blood sugar) is another cause of neonatal seizures (1).
-This condition is common in babies born to mothers who have diabetes and babies who have hypoxic-ischemic encephalopathy and/or are small for gestational age (among other risk factors).
-Neonatal hypoglycemia is easy to diagnose and treat, but prolonged or undiagnosed hypoglycemia can cause permanent brain damage (6).
-Doctors should measure glucose levels in any infants with suspected seizures (1).
+Hypoglycemia (low blood sugar) is another cause of neonatal seizures.
+This condition is common in babies born to mothers who have diabetes, babies who have hypoxic-ischemic encephalopathy, and/or are small for gestational age (among other risk factors).
+Neonatal hypoglycemia is easy to diagnose and treat, but prolonged or undiagnosed hypoglycemia can cause permanent brain damage.
+Doctors should measure glucose levels in any infants with suspected seizures.

 Can neonatal seizures be caused by medical negligence?